How does Marital Status affect FAFSA for Graduate Students?

 How Marital Status affects Student Aid Eligibility for Graduate Students?

 Students classified as dependents are generally unmarried and under the age of 24 years.
-Students who are categorized as dependent will include in the FAFSA application the income and assets of their parents, and parents are expected to contribute a certain amount of money to the cost of education, depending on the income and assets of the parents.
+Students who are categorized as dependent will include in the FAFSA application the income and assets of their parents, and parents are expected to contribute a certain amount of money to the cost of education, depending on income and assets of the parents.
 If the parents have a high income, the financial aid package for the student may involve a higher contribution from the parents’ funds, potentially resulting in fewer grant loans.

 The FAFSA signer may be able to file as an independent student if a student goes from single to married, and the financial situation of the parents would not be counted in the calculation, which might result in more loans and grants for the student.
 If a student is married, on the other hand, the income of the new spouse would be counted instead in the calculation.